JeyP4/SurroundVisionROS2/camera_calibration/README.md

 ### ✅ **Advantages**

 - **No Checkerboard Required**: Skip the hassle of printing, positioning, and maintaining checkerboard patterns
-- **Flexible Measurement**: Use any clearly identifiable 3D points (corners, markers, objects) in your environment
+- **Flexible Measurement**: Use any clearly identifiable 3D points (corners, markers) in your environment
 - **Minimal Setup**: No need for a large calibration environment or precise checkerboard placement
 - **Overlapping FOV Strategy**: Leverage natural overlaps between adjacent cameras for robust calibration
 - **Scalable**: Add as many points as you want (minimum 3 per set) for improved accuracy